bartificer/programming-by-stealth/docs/pbs34.md

 # PBS 34 of x – More JS Testing with QUnit

-In [the previous instalment](https://bartificer.net/pbs33) we had our first look at [QUnit](http://qunitjs.com/), an open source Unit testing framework for JavaScript by the jQuery project.
+In [the previous instalment](https://pbs.bartificer.net/pbs33) we had our first look at [QUnit](http://qunitjs.com/), an open source unit testing framework for JavaScript by the jQuery project.
 In this instalment we’ll finish our exploration of QUnit with a look at a few more advanced QUnit features.
 We’ll be making regular use of QUnit in future JavaScript challenges.

 Wrapping up our brief detour into testing a QUnit leaves us free to move back to HTML forms and more JavaScript practice in the next instalment.
 The aim is to slowly bring those two streams back together through a new multi-instalment project.
 Over the next few instalments we’ll be building up a web app that makes use of both web forms and JavaScript prototypes.

 As usual, I’ve collected the code referenced in this instalment into a ZIP file which you can [download here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/04/pbs34.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs34.zip).

-# Matching Podcast Episode 484
+## Matching Podcast Episode 484

 Listen Along: Chit Chat Across the Pond Episode 484